gma246/CS305_HW5/README.md

 # CS305_HW5

-This is for the CS305 HW5 Assignment
+This is for the CS305 HW5 Assignment.

-GNU public license V3 is being used
+GNU public license V3 is being used for the license: